lukasoppermann/html5sortable/README.md

 ```

 ### connectWith
-Use `connectWith` option to create connected lists:
+Use the `connectWith` option to create a connected lists:

 ``` javascript
 sortable('.js-sortable, .js-second-sortable', {